datacarpentry/image-processing/episodes/06-blurring.md

 {: .output}

 The upper-left pixel is the one with value 4.
-Since the pixel is at the upper-left corner. there are no pixels underneath half much of the kernel;
+Since the pixel is at the upper-left corner. there are no pixels underneath much of the kernel;
-this is represented by x's.
+here, this is represented by x's.
 So, what does the filter do in that situation?

 The default behavior is to *reflect* the pixels that are in the image to fill in for the pixels that are missing from the kernel.
 If we fill in a few of the